Oxford Brookes Sam Zuckerberg Israel Scholarship

 About

-The scholarship was established in 2011 and each year since has enabled a postgraduate student from Ben-Gurion University of the Negev in Israel to study for a Master’s degree at Oxford Brookes.
-Students are selected on the basis of merit, academic ability, personal qualities and financial need.
+The scholarship was established in 2011 and each year since has enabled a postgraduate student from Ben-Gurion University of the Negev in Israel to study for a Master’s degree at Oxford Brookes University.
+Students are selected on the basis of merit, academic ability and financial need.

 A brief history of the scholarship

-The initiative was launched to set up the “Oxford Brookes University Israel Scholarship” and fundraising duly started amongst the OJC members, family and friends.
+An initiative was launched to set up the “Oxford Brookes University Israel Scholarship” and fundraising duly started amongst the OJC members, family and friends.
 Contact was established with Ben-Gurion University (BGU) and the search also began for the first recipient.
-As the work grew, news spread and there was even a mention in the House of Lords during a debate on water in the Middle East by Baroness Ruth Deech.
-Thanks to the generosity of donors, enough funds were raised to select the first recipient to start in September 2012.
+As the work moved forward, news of the scholarship spread and there was even a mention during a debate in the House of Lords.
+Thanks to the generosity of donors, enough funds were raised to select the first recipient of the scholarship, who joined Oxford Brookes in September 2012.

-In 2013, past chairman of the Board of Governors of BGU Roy J. Zuckerberg, upon hearing about both the transformational impact the scholarship was having and the need to secure its future, gave a donation in memory of his late father Sam Zuckerberg.
+In 2013, past chairman of the BGU Board of Governors Roy J. Zuckerberg, upon hearing about the impact the scholarship was having and the need to secure its future, gave a donation in memory of his late father Sam Zuckerberg.
 The scholarship officially became known as the “Sam Zuckerberg Scholarship”.

 The generosity of the donation has eased the burden of fundraising for the scholarship greatly although there is still a funding gap that needs to be filled.